lijiawang1/citation.data/README.md

 The code of the example is presented in case_study.Rmd.

-The results of the example is presented in case_study.pdf.
+The results of the example are presented in case_study.pdf.

 The public information of source papers and citation papers are contained in all_paper_1.csv.zip, all_paper_2.csv.zip and all_paper_3.csv.zip.
 Or you can find the whole dataset through https://www.dropbox.com/sh/yed9mucyfig4ilz/AABoUXlJUm2jqB4TSEh4S3hca?dl=0.